shqureshif5/RDPandJuiceShopServer/README.md

 Blog --> https://gmusumeci.medium.com/how-to-deploy-an-ubuntu-linux-ec2-instance-in-aws-using-terraform-330199d93dd8

+# What it does
+Once the base server is deployed, there are a number of scripts that install and setup an environment for testing.

+1. Deploys an RDP server, to allow upto 16 users to run Tools for REST-API labs - postman, visual studio code, and ansible.

+2. Installs an instance of juiceshop in docker.

 # Howto
 Login with user "ubuntu".
 SSH access is with pem key.
 RDP access password is the instance-id.